Localize game marketing for us audiences

 This approach does not replace your broader global strategy or guarantee specific performance outcomes.
 Celebrity or high-production campaigns require longer lead times for preproduction and talent scheduling, and not every title, genre, or budget level will be suited to that route.
 You should be ready to prioritize measurable activities and make trade-offs between scope, timing, and production value.

-If you are comparing partners, note that there are global social and influencer agencies with dedicated gaming and iGaming influencer marketing positioning.
+If you are comparing partners, keep in mind that there are global social and influencer agencies with dedicated gaming influencer marketing positioning.
 When you reach out via the website contact form or appointment flow, be prepared to share your launch timing, platforms, target KPIs, and current US performance so any potential collaboration can be scoped realistically around your goals and constraints.